Galatoni/dmwbot/README.md

 1. Ensure you have node installed
 2. From the install directory run `npm install`
 3. Enable an application and bot by following https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord and filling in the settings in `config.json` for `token` and `serverID`
-4. Decide which features you want activated by settings the corresponding flag in `config.json`:
+4. Decide which features you want activated by setting the corresponding flag in `config.json`:
 * `channelJoinNotification` - TTS notifications when anyone joins a text channel
 * `voiceStateUpdates` - TTS updates when a user joins a channel to the associated text channel
 5. Run `node bot.js` from the install server to start